volodymyrhudyma/blog/content/blog/2020-09-30-yarn-vs-npm-which-package-manager-should-i-use.md

   Global installation drops modules in `{prefix}/lib/node_modules`, and puts executable files in `{prefix}/bin`, where `{prefix}` is usually something like `/usr/local`.

-  It also installs man pages in `{prefix}/share/man`, if they’re supplied.
+  It also installs man pages in `{prefix}/share/man`, if they are supplied.

   > **A man page** (short for **manual page**) is a form of software documentation usually found on a Unix or Unix-like operating system.

   The local installation installs your package in the current working directory.
-Node modules end up in `./node_modules`, executables are put in `./node_modules/.bin/`, and man pages aren’t installed at all.
+Node modules end up in `./node_modules`, executables are put in `./node_modules/.bin/`, and man pages are not installed at all.
 * **yarn** has **why** command which checks why dependency is present in the project.

   It also checks which other packages depend upon it, or whether it was explicitly marked as a dependency in the **package.json** manifest.